 Skin biopsy.
 A skin biopsy is a procedure in which a sample of skin tissue is removed and examined under a microscope to look for T cells in the skin.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities, including swollen lymph nodes or a swollen spleen.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
+A CT scan can also be used to measure the size of a swollen lymph node.
+Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.

 After these diagnostic tests are done, your doctor will review all of the results with you.
-If the diagnosis is leukemia, these results also help the doctor describe the cancer.
-Learn more about the first steps to take after a diagnosis of cancer.
+If the diagnosis is leukemia, these results also help the doctor describe the disease.

 Choose “Next” (below, right) to continue reading this guide.
 Or, use the colored boxes located on the right side of your screen to visit any section.